p2ndaw/p2ndaw.githuob.io/README.md

 ## Intro:

 My name is Pape Ndaw and I'm going into my sophomore year at Swampscott High School in Massachusetts.
 This summer I built a security system utilizing an ultrasonic sensor, a keypad, and a RFID card reader.
-In this reposotory I'll be showing you exactly how it works.
+In this repostory I'll be showing you exactly how it works.

 ## How It Works: